 If your card comes as a Visa Signature, it will have all the Visa benefits mentioned above for the Venture card.
 If your card is a Visa Platinum, it will only have the following protections:

 There’s no annual fee for the VentureOne Rewards card.
-It also comes with a 12-month 0% intro APR for purchases before the 13.49% - 23.49% Variable APR kicks in, a nice offer that the Venture card doesn’t have.
+It also comes with a 0% intro APR for purchases for 12 months before the 14.49% - 24.49% Variable APR kicks in, a nice offer that the Venture card doesn’t have.
 There are no foreign transaction fees to pay.

 Since the VentureOne has no annual fee, you may actually earn more overall rewards with it than the Venture card, even though it offers miles at a lesser rate.
 With no annual fee to offset, any rewards you earn will be all profit.
 Here’s how much you’ll earn with each card in terms of cash back equivalent, after accounting for the annual fee of the Venture card.

 |Amount Spent Annually||Venture – Cash Back Equivalent (2X miles per dollar)||VentureOne – Cash Back Equivalent (1.25X miles per dollar)|

 So you’ll need to spend $12,667 or more per year for the Venture card to be more rewarding than the VentureOne.
-Keep in mind that this doesn’t take into account the 10X miles you can earn from Hotels.com/venture, it’s only for other types of spending, and we’re assuming a value of 1 cent per mile here.
+Keep in mind we’re assuming a value of 1 cent per mile here.

 Read more in our Review of the Capital One VentureOne Rewards Card

 |Introductory Bonus Offer|

-Rather than providing 2X miles for most purchases, like the Venture Rewards, the Sapphire Preferred offers 5X Ultimate Rewards points per dollar on Lyft rides (through March 2020), and 2X for travel and dining.
-There is no big 10X category for hotels.
+Rather than providing 2X miles for most purchases, like the Venture Rewards, the Sapphire Preferred offers 5X Ultimate Rewards points per dollar on Lyft rides, and 2X for travel and dining.

 The Chase Ultimate Rewards points you earn here will be worth 1 cent each normally, but they can be redeemed for more than that.
 The 25% point bonus for redeeming for travel through Ultimate Rewards means they’ll be worth 1.25 cents each, for an equivalent of 2.5% cash back on travel.